Sun, 29 December 2019

 American publisher makes its NES (and console) debut with conversions of two of its own landmark computer titles: Doug Smith's Lode Runner and Will Wright's Raid on Bungeling Bay.
 Neither men had any direct involvement with these conversions, which instead were handled by Japanese developer Hudson.
 The result is a pair of visually overhauled (but generally quite faithful) ports that go a long way toward embodying the overall tone and style that would define NES games.
 At the same time, these ports speak to America and Japan's shared love of great games while highlighting the stylistic differences between east and west in the 8-bit era.
 A solid duo of classics... though perhaps a bit slow to reach the U.S. to have true impact here.

 This is it!
 The very final Japanese release for Virtual Boy.
 The final Virtual Boy game retrospective.
 And the most expensive Virtual Boy game by far.
 But you know, it's kind of nice to end this series on a high note.
 Virtual Bowling is legitimately a fantastic take on the sport, with great mechanics and pleasant visuals.
 Pity that a boxed copy will set you back as much as a decent used car these days.
+One final "thank you" goes out to Chris Kohler for providing this rare gem for coverage.

 Japan's next-to-last Virtual Boy release, and the only Japanese title for the platform to be based on a media license.
 It's SD Gundam, though, and you can bet it lives down to whatever expectations that might instill for you.
 A brief and unpleasant strategy game in which battles play out through terrible combat sequences, Dimension War is definitely not worth the enormous price it commands on the aftermarket.

 The second of Virtual Boy's big-ticket Japan-only rarities, Virtual Lab stands out from the rest by virtue of being the absolute worst.
 It's a disaster of a puzzle game, riddled with derivative yet ill-conceived mechanics, terrible visuals and sound, and a lack of quality that permeates every aspect of this overpriced cartridge.
 Do not engage.
+Thanks as always to Chris Kohler for lending this game to the project.

 We're nearly done with Virtual Boy Works, but before we can put a bow on this venture, we need to tackle the four daunting Japan-only collector's pieces that shipped in the console's final month of existence in that market.
 First up is Space Invaders: Virtual Collection, a pretty decent recreation of and embellishment on the venerable arcade classics.
 It's a game that would be a no-brainer pick-up if not for the fact that its value has shot into the stratosphere thanks to its extreme rarity.
 Oh well.